avinetworks/avi-heat/README.rst

     $> service heat-engine restart

-5. For AutoScalingGroup to work, you need to allow the stack_domain_admin configured in your /etc/heat.conf to be able to access Avi Controller with Tenant-Admin privileges.
+5. For implementing AutoScalingGroup, Heat engines use the credentials configured under stack_domain_admin variable /etc/heat.conf.
+So, an AutoScalingGroup with template containing Avi resouces will work only if the Heat Engine can login to Avi Controller using those same stack_domain_admin credentials.

 For example, consider the following settings in /etc/heat.conf::